Quantum graphs: different perspectives, homomorphisms and quantum automorphisms: Operator bimodules

 \begin{definition} Given a finite-dimensional $C^*$-algebra $B$, a \emph{quantum graph} on $B$ is given by an embedding $B\subseteq\mc B(H)$ for some finite-dimensional $H$, and a subspace $S\subseteq\mc B(H)$ which is an operator bimodule over $B'$.
 We define further that $S$ is: \begin{enumerate} \item \emph{undirected} when $S$ is self-adjoint; \item \emph{has all loops} when $1\in S$. \end{enumerate} \end{definition}

-The terminology adopted here is our own.
 There is no dependence on our functional $\psi$.
 Notice that it is rather easy to give examples: for example, when $B=\mathbb M_n$ we can choose $H=\mathbb{C}^n$, and so $B'=\mathbb C$.
 Hence a quantum graph is simply a (self-adjoint, unital) subspace of $\mathbb M_n$.
 There are two extremal choices if we assume undirected and that we have all loops.
 We shall see later in Section~\ref{sec:std_egs} that this definition agrees with Definitions~\ref{defn:complete_qg} and~\ref{defn:empty_qg}.

 \begin{definition} Given $B$ and any $B\subseteq\mc B(H)$, the \emph{empty quantum graph} is $S = B'$.
 The \emph{complete quantum graph} is $S = \mc B(H)$. \end{definition}

 In the classical situation, when $B = C(V)$ for a finite set $V$, we choose $H=\ell^2(V)$ so $B$ has basis $(\delta_v)$ with $\delta_v \delta_u = \delta_{v,u} \delta_v$, and $H$ has orthonormal basis $(e_v)$ with $\delta_v(e_u) = \delta_{v,u} e_u$.
 We hence identify $\mc B(H)$ with matrices over $V$, and we see that $B' = B$.
 Thus, given an operator bimodule $S$ over $B'$, if $x=(x_{u,v})\in S$ also $\delta_v x \delta_u = x_{v,u} e_{v,u} \in S$.
 So $S$ is the span of the matrix units it contains.
 We hence obtain a bijection between such $S$ and arbitrary subsets $E\subseteq V\times V$.